jefcrauwels/serverlesswordpress/README.md

 * Mathieu Napoli (mnapoli) - His Bref package really simplified my work.
 * Hidde Westra and Michiel Bakker - My mentors that gave me great advice/tips.
-* The WordPress community - For its great documentation.
+* The WordPress community - For the amazing documentation.

 ## TO DO
 * Create Ansible file to automate the application's installation.